 It is highly recommended that, when applicable, the tests requiring open air radiation be performed only after successful completion of conductive, non-radiation tests.
+For ELT(DT)s with external power source, it is recommended that additional testing described in section A.2.10.1 be performed prior to other conductive tests.

 The test results are to be summarized and reported as shown in Annex F, with appropriate graphs attached as indicated.